-Half of the participants will be randomly chosen to receive Adherence Therapy for Haemophilia and half will continue to receive their usual treatment.
+Half of the participants are randomly allocated to receive Adherence Therapy for Haemophilia and half continue to receive their usual treatment.
 Participants are initially asked to complete a short questionnaire.
-The answers given on this questionnaire will help the research team decide if Adherence Therapy may be useful.
-Nurses based in the Adherence Therapy groups will be provided with 5 days training in Haemophilia Adherence Therapy and will apply the techniques learnt within patient review appointments with identified and consenting patients.
-Participants will be offered six 20-30 minute Adherence Therapy sessions; this may be face-to-face or via the telephone as preferred.
-The participant will also be asked to complete some short treatment-related work books.
+The answers given on this questionnaire help the research team decide if Adherence Therapy may be useful.
+Nurses based in the Adherence Therapy groups are provided with 5 days training in Haemophilia Adherence Therapy and apply the techniques learnt within patient review appointments with identified and consenting patients.
+Participants are offered six 20-30 minute Adherence Therapy sessions; this may be face-to-face or via the telephone as preferred.
+The participant is also asked to complete some short treatment-related work books.
 Adherence therapy is a brief individual approach aimed at facilitating a process of shared decision making where service users and doctors work toward agreed goals.
 The intervention consists of six phases which form the core of the therapy: assessment, treatment problem solving, treatment timeline, exploring ambivalence, discussing beliefs and concerns about treatment, and treatment in the future.
 The aim is to achieve a mutual decision about medication between the individual and the doctor.

 What are the possible benefits and risks of participating?